bla5r/Versup/README.md

 # Usage

+## Getting started

+Initially, you have to get a bot token.
+You can obtain one by talking with @BotFather (more information [here](https://core.telegram.org/bots#6-botfather)).
+Then, you must have a Google account in order to access Google Play.
+I highly advise you to create a dedicated one with a random password that you won't use anywhere.

+Now, with this information, you're able to properly fill the file "config.json", which is located in the root of the project.

+This file must contains the following values:
+  + emailAddress
+    > Your Google email address
+  + password
+    > Your Google password
+  + botToken
+    > Your Telegram bot token
+  + refreshRate
+    > Number of minute(s) between each version checking (default: 30).
+Note that you will probably be banned from Google services if you set a low value.

-You have to run this command in order to launch the bot:
+Finally, you have to run this command in order to launch the bot:
 ```
 python versup.py
 ```